Climate positive in 2035

 AM develops its areas to be climate-adaptive.
 We consider not only the planned area of the development but also the immediate surroundings.
 This ensures the entire area is resilient to drier and hotter periods, intense peak rainfall, and an increasing risk of floods.
 Adapting to a changing climate requires close collaboration with water boards, municipalities, designers, and other construction and real estate companies.
 This ensures that climate-adaptive new construction is applied even more efficiently in these areas.

-Whitepaper: Ready for the Climate
+Whitepaper: Ready for the climate (in Dutch)

 Biodiversity